JiazhaoLi/JiazhaoLi.github.io/_pages/about.md

 # About Me

 I am a Ph.D. student in NLP4Health Lab at University of Michigan supervied by [Dr. V.G.Vinod Vydiswaran](http://www-personal.umich.edu/~vgvinodv/).
-Prviously, I got my M.S. degree in Computer Vision subarea from University of Michigan and B.S. degree in Electrical Engineering from Nankai University.

 # Research
 I am interested in Text Generation specially in Question Answersing and Knowledge Graph.